smani3/srilakshmimani.github.io/index.md

 ## ABOUT ME

 I am a rising senior at the University of Wisconsin-Madison.
-I am currently looking for Product Manager positions in a large company/startups in the United States
+I am currently looking for full-time product manager positions in a large company/startup in the United States.

 ### Markdown